 Pursuant to Section 134 of the Companies Act 2013 with regard to Director'sResponsibility Statement it is hereby confirmed that:

-c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.

-d) the Directors have prepared the annual accounts on a 'going concern' basis;
+d) the Directors have prepared the annual accounts on a 'going concern' basis.

-e) the Directors have laid down Internal Financial Controls to be followed by theCompany and that such Internal Financial Controls are adequate and are operatingeffectively; and
+e) the Directors have laid down Internal Financial Controls to be followed by theCompany and that such Internal Financial Controls are adequate and are operatingeffectively and

 f) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-The observation of the Auditors on the Accounts for the year under report have beensuitably explained in the Notes to Accountsand do not require any furtherdarification.
+The observation of the Auditors on the Accounts for the year under report have beensuitably explained in the Notes to Accountsand do not requireany further clarification.

 18. SECRETARIAL AUDITOR

-Pursuant to the provisions of Section- 204 of the Companies Act 2013 read withCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 (includingany statutory modifications(s) or re-enactment(s) thereof for the time being in force)your Company appointed M/s Vivek Arora Company Secretaries to conduct the SecretarialAudit of the Company for the Financial Year 2017-18.The Secretarial Audit Report for theFinancial Year 2017-18 forms part of the Annual Report as Annexure-B to this Report.
+Pursuant to the provisions of Section- 204 of the Companies Act 2013 read withCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 Your Companyhas appointed M/s Vivek Arora Company Secretaries to conduct the Secretarial Audit ofthe Company for the Financial Year 2015-16.The Secretarial Audit Report for the FinancialYear 2015-16 forms part of the Annual Report as Annexure-B to the Board's Report.

-19. ANNUAL RETURN
+19. EXTRACT OF ANNUAL RETURN

 20. CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES